Shoe polish: Related products

 Many products are closely related to shoe polish, but not strictly considered as such.
 Other chemical products may be used to clean and shine shoes—in particular whiteners for white shoes, and a variety of sprays and aerosols for cleaning and waterproofing suede shoes.
 A banana peel can also be used to effectively shine shoes, but it is not recommended.

 Although shoe polish is primarily intended for leather shoes, some brands specify that it may be used on non-porous materials, such as vinyl.
 The polish is generally the same colour as the shoes it will be used upon, or it may be neutral, lacking any colouring agents.

 Safety and environmental considerations

-Shoe polish is such a niche market that its environmental impact is negligible.
-Solvent evaporation is one issue.
-Dyes and pigments with "severe carcinogenic profiles" have been removed from most formulations.
+Exposure to shoe polish fumes can irritate the skin, eyes, and throat.
+Ingestion or direct exposure to eyes may require poison control.
+Prolonged exposure, such as during shoe polish or shoe production, has an associated enhanced risk for cancer, primarily nose and nasal sinuses.
+However, the general health risks associated with the normal use and production of shoe polish are relatively low.

+The production of shoe polish can have environmental impacts at all stages of production, with the severity dependent on the type of polish being produced and the production's waste disposal or treatment process.
+Most polishes are primarily solvents and dyes, both are widely regarded to have serious environmental impacts.
+Additionally, as with most chemicals, shoe polish can contaminate environments if it is not properly handled or disposed of.
+However, shoe polish manufactures point out that reducing overall consumption has a more beneficial long-term impact to the environment than routinely replacing worn-out items.
+Arguing that shoe polish helps preserve and extend the useful life expectancy of products, requiring that they be replaced less often.